List open files.

 Inaccessible /dev warnings are enabled.

-The warning message may be suppressed with the -w option.
-It may also have been suppressed by the system administrator when lsof was compiled by the setting of the WARNDEVACCESS definition.
+The warning message can be suppressed with the -w option.
+It can also have been suppressed by the system administrator when lsof was compiled by the setting of the WARNDEVACCESS definition.
 In this case, the output from the help options will include the message:

 Inaccessible /dev warnings are disabled.